-The allowed density is established at 1.25 FAR with a maximum retail floor plate of 929 m (10,000 ft).
+The allowed density is established at 1.25 FAR with a maximum retail floor plate of 929 m^2 (10,000 ft2).

 Height Policies

 Building heights are generally limited to two to four-storeys (8 m to 15 m).
 Five-storeys (20 m) may be considered for non-combustible or concrete construction, increased open space, and there is to be no additional overshadowing of neighbouring properties.